joyfulbean/kube-kafka-monitoring/README.md

  * Production-worthy Kafka setup for reproducing error and loading test
  * End-to-End monitoring system for Kafka

+## Quick Start

+Install all monitoring tools and kafka cluster at once

+`./install-all.sh`

+Uninstall all at once

+`./uninstall-all.sh`

 ## Getting started

 Only tested in Amazon Linux2 EC2